Anon-Planet/thgtoa/guide.md

 -   Done!

-# Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option
+# Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:

 **USE EXTREME CAUTION: THIS IS HIGHLY RISKY.**

 There might be worst-case situations where using Tor and VPNs are not possible due to extensive active censorship or blocking.
-Even when using Tor Bridges (see [Appendix X: Using Tor bridges in hostile environments])
+Even when using Tor Bridges (see [Appendix X: Using Tor bridges in hostile environments:])

 Now, there might also be situations where simply using Tor or a VPN alone could be suspicious and could be dangerous for your safety.
 If this is the case, you could be in a very hostile environment where surveillance and control are high.